JefferyLim/ec513_final_project/docs/GettingTraces.md

 `make -C black-parrot-sdk rebuild.bp-tests`

-## Looking at the Assembly

-You can do an objdump of the `prog.riscv` file inside the verilator results file.
-The objdump binary is located in:

-`black-parrot-sim/black-parrot-sdk/install/bin/riscv64-unknown-elf-dramfs-objdump -S [binary]`

-The singularity image should add it to the path, but if it can't find `riscv64-unknown-elf-dramfs-objdump`, you can manually add the path: `export PATH=$PATH:black-parrot-sdk/install/bin/`

 # Running Simulations

 You don't have to add the [UARCH/ARCH/CACHE]_TRACE_P=1 flags because they are set to 1 by default.
 Use a unique TAG name for every test.